goFrendiAsgard/zaruba/docs/run-task/README.md

 # 🏃 Run task
 <!--endTocHeader-->

-In case of you don't have any ideas what tasks are availables and how to run it, you can run `zaruba please` [interactively](run-task-interactively):
+To see a list of available tasks, you can run `zaruba please` [interactively](run-task-interactively):

 ```
 zaruba please -i